 College Now Teachers

-It is the instructor's responsibility to obtain their Principal's approval to offer the College Now courses at their high school(s).
+It is the high school teacher's responsibility to obtain their Principal's approval to offer College Now courses at their high school(s).

 How do I submit grades of my students to CGCC?